A grainy sourdough sandwich bread, with wholewheat flour and seeds.

 It’s got great texture thanks to the seeds, a real depth of flavour thanks to the molasses and it stays moist even after days in the bread bin.

 It’s baked in a loaf tin which makes it easy to slice into even sized slices.
 I like to make a few extra loaves, slice ’em up and keep them in the freezer.

-This bread has a mix of both all-purpose white flour and a wholemeal.
+This bread has a mix of both white flour and a wholemeal.
 In NZ I really dislike the supermarket wholemeal flour.
 It’s essentially white with chunks of bran in it and I don’t like the result it gives.
 An organic finely milled wholemeal works well though.

 It has chia seeds, sunflower seeds and ground linseeds, and a tablespoon of blackstrap molasses.
 The molasses could be subbed with honey or maple syrup if you don’t have it, but it’s actually not there to give the bread sweetness.
 Molasses helps keep the bread moist and adds flavour and natural colour.

 This dough has very high hydration level, meaning it’s very wet and sticky.
 The wholemeal flour and the chia and flax seeds absorb some of that moisture, but it will still be wet.
 Don’t worry though, a wet dough (coupled with an excellent starter) makes beautiful bread.
 Just wet your hands well each time you touch it so it doesn’t stick to your fingers.

 Before we start with the process, as with all sourdough a good starter is key!